 XIV.
-COVID-19 Mitigation
+Infectious Illness Mitigation

 CCCS' first priority is to protect the safety and long-term health of our community, including students, staff, and families.
-As the COVID-19 virus continues to evolve and more research reveals new information, CCCS will act to take reasonable steps to manage safety and protection for all.
+CCCS will act to take reasonable steps to manage safety and protection for all against infectious illness.
 CCCS recognizes the difficulty of navigating conflicting points of view and at-times conflicting medical advice in these areas and chooses to act from an abundance of caution.

-CCCS leaders and Governance Council may choose to require masking inside the school building as a mitigation measure to help prevent COVID-19 spread.
+CCCS leaders and Governance Council may choose to require masking inside the school building as a mitigation measure to help prevent the spread of infectious illness.

-Staff, Students, and Families will be informed of any masking requirement.
+Staff, Students, and Families will be informed of any masking requirement that becomes necessary.